This Math Practice Test with a timer belongs to our GED® test prep course.

-Choose the best answer for each of these 30 questions.
+Each question has e number of answer choices.
+You should choose the best answer for each of these 20 questions.

-You are allowed to take one of the four GED tests at a time, so prepare for one subject area, take that test, and move on to next subject field.
+You have the freedom to take one (or more) of the four GED subtests (modules) at a time, so get ready for one of the subject areas, take and pass that portion, and move on to get ready for the next subject field(s).

-Postponement and pretexts are your biggest enemies.
-Please adopt a learning schedule and stick to it.
+Postponement and coming up with pretexts are among your worst enemies.
+Adopt a learning schedule and just stick to it.

 Another very common mistake that leads to not passing the GED exam is the fact that many students spend far too much time on one question so they won’t be able to make it through the entire test.